FokkeZB/nl.fokkezb.loading/README.md

 ## Events

 ### cancel
-Fires when the loading mask was hidden by the user.
+Fires when the loading mask was hidden by the user by either tapping the mask or using the Android hardware back-button.

 ## Styling
 You can style all views from your `app.tss`.
 Just use the following ID's: